delphes/delphes.github.io/md/workbook/modules.md

 ## EnergyScale

-Applies an energy scale to the specified object collection
+Applies an energy scale to the specified object collection.

 - input: